rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And the men of Israel, apart from Benjamin, mustered 400,000 men who drew the sword; all these were men of war. ^2017

 The people of Israel arose and went up to Bethel and inquired of God, Who shall go up first for us to fight against the people of Benjamin?
-And the Lord said, Judah shall go up first. ^2018
+And the LORD said, Judah shall go up first. ^2018

 Then the people of Israel rose in the morning and encamped against Gibeah. ^2019